IKIM-Essen/RiboSnake/README.md

 Configure the workflow according to your needs via editing the files in the `config/` folder.
 Adjust `config.yaml` to configure the workflow execution, and `metadata.txt` to specify your sample setup.

 Some important parameters you should check and set according to your own fatsq-files in the `config.yaml` are primers for the forward and reverse reads, the `datatype`, that should be used by QIIME2 and the `min-seq-length`.
 Based on the sequencing, the length of the reads can vary.

+The default parameters for filtering and truncation were validated with the help of a mock community and fitted to retrieve all bacteria from that community.

 In addition to that, you need to fit the metadata-parameters to your data.
 Please change the names of the used metadata-column according to your information.